uk-gov-mirror/hmrc.ctc-traders-phase6-tis/source/documentation/partials/_rules_G.md

 IF &lt;Container indicator&gt; is NOT PRESENT then data group &lt;TRANSPORT EQUIPMENT&gt; shall NOT
 be PRESENT, too. &lt;Container indicator&gt; functions as the governing data item for data group &lt;TRANSPORT EQUIPMENT&gt;.

 **Technical Description**

+N/A

+## G0360

+**Functional Description**

+IF discrepancies have been found in one or more Data Groups or Data Items OR a new data element has been found during the control THEN the D.G. / D.I.= "R" and is used to report these discrepancies ELSE the D.G. / D.I. = "N".

+**Technical Description**